TorusHyperV/torushyperv.github.io/scalebound-lost/scalebound_lost.md

 | contentID  | d4247f05-050d-49f7-b0b9-385012e844e2  |
 | titleID   |  1824155023 |

-Some other legacy types of IDs exist but these are mostly unused.
+Some other legacy types of IDs exist, but they are mostly unused.
 If we were able to find any of these unique IDs, it would be possible to query Xbox Live for packages or metadata of the game.
 But how to obtain them?

-Unfortunately, as far as I know, there isn't any API capable of querying titles based on Developer / Developer Name, so this was a dead end.
+Unfortunately, as far as I know, there isn't any API capable of querying titles based on Developer / Developer Name, nor Game Name, so this was a dead end.
 Querying every single title published by Microsoft Studios and then trying to somehow filter the results by genre, name, and so on, would be a terrific bruteforce and filtering operation.

 Regardless, a search was performed :) but it didn't yield any results that matched the filters based on "category" and "publisher" and the other attributes above.
 Dead end.